planetfederal/workshops/workshops/geogig/doc/source/cmd/rollback.rst

       100%
       bikepdx exported successfully to bikepdx

 #.
-Open QGIS again and load the :file:`bikepdx.qgs` project.
+Refresh the view in QGIS using :menuselection:`View -> Refresh`.

 .. figure:: img/commit_featureremoved.png